department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/Profile 2.0 Conversation Guide.md

 ## Second Task: Connected Apps (Mobile View)

-Alright, now we are going to walk through another scenario.
+Okay, great.
+Now we are going to walk through another scenario.
 Imagine that last month, you used your iPhone's Health app to share your VA medical records with an outside doctor.
 But now you've decided you want to remove the Health app's access to your VA records.

 1. Could you walk me through how you would do that?
 (*Removes app*)
 2. How would you connect a different outside app to your VA health records?

-Alright, I have a few follow-up questions for you:
+Alright, I have a few follow-up questions for you about this scenario:

-1. What could be improved about the process we just looked at?
+1. What did you expect to see in the 'connected apps' section?
-- Do you have any questions about the process we just looked at?
+2. Do you have any questions about the process we just looked at?
-2. What did you find to be clear and easy to understand?
-3. What did you expect to see in the 'connected apps' section?
+3. What was your impression of the mobile navigation?

 ### Things to watch for:

 - Do they understand where to go for 'Connected apps'?
 - Do they understand that they cannot connect a new app through VA.gov?
+- Does the terminology 'connected apps' make sense?

 ## Third Task: Wayfinding and profile navigation (Desktop)